smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 ### 4.3.2 R ODBC

 This is only required for SQL Server ports of the RIF.
 All Postgres ports use R JDBC.
-We have been forced to use *ROdBC* on SQL
+We have been forced to use *RODBC* on SQL
 Server due to an *RJDBC* error:
 ```
-saveDataFrameToDatabaseTable() ERROR: execute JDBC update query failed in dbSendUpdate (The incoming tabular data stream (TDS) remote procedure call (RPC) protocol stream is incorrect.
-Parameter 5 (""): The supplied value is not a valid instance of data type float.
+saveDataFrameToDatabaseTable() ERROR: execute JDBC update query failed in dbSendUpdate (The incoming tabular data
+stream (TDS) remote procedure call (RPC) protocol stream is incorrect.
+Parameter 5 (""): The supplied value is not
+a valid instance of data type float.
 Check the source data for invalid values.
-An example of an invalid value is data of numeric type with scale greater than precision.
+An example of an invalid value is
+data of numeric type with scale greater than precision.
 ```

 Create and test a system ODBC datasource